Jim Pollard

 James Clifford Pollard (July 9, 1922 – January 22, 1993) was an American professional basketball player and coach.
 As a player in the National Basketball Association (NBA), Pollard was considered one of the best forwards in the 1950s and was known for his leaping ability, earning him the nickname "The Kangaroo Kid".
 A five-time NBA champion and four-time NBA All-Star, Pollard spent his entire eight-year professional career with the Minneapolis Lakers.

 Pollard was inducted into the Naismith Memorial Basketball Hall of Fame in 1978.
 He has also been inducted into the Bay Area Hall of Fame, Stanford Hall of Fame, and Pac-12 Hall of Honor.

-High school career
+Early life

 Pollard attended Oakland Technical High School in his hometown of Oakland, California.
 He led the school's basketball team to three consecutive conference titles from 1937–38 to 1939–40.
 He averaged 19.8 points per game in his senior year, setting a school record.